 Tip #1: In the photo above, I didn’t add the 1/2 cup of water listed in the recipe this time so it made a thicker stew.
 If you prefer a thicker stew, omit the 1/2 cup of water.
 If you prefer a thinner stew, add the 1/2 cup water.

-Tip #2: Adjust the pink himalayan salt and cayenne pepper to your preference.
+Tip #2: Adjust the Himalayan pink salt salt and cayenne pepper to your preference.

-Tip #3: I like to use fresh tomatoes or organic tomato paste in a jar to avoid canned tomatoes (due to the BPA lined cans), but feel free to use your favorite tomato paste or even canned diced tomatoes if you prefer.
+Tip #4: I like to use fresh tomatoes to avoid canned tomatoes (due to the BPA lined cans), but feel free to use canned diced tomatoes if you prefer.